peat-is-nete/lib_app/README.md

 | PostgreSQL         | Relational Database.                         |
 | Spring Boot        | API framework.                               |
 | Spring Security    | Framework providing JWT authentication.      |

+## Maven Dependencies :

+Maven automatically finds and downloads the dependencies we need by the ‘groupId’ and ‘artifactId’ in the Maven central repository.
+Then, Maven introduces them into our project, and stores the downloaded dependencies in our project's classpath.
+The dependencies needed for this project can be found in the pom.xml file.

+As included in the pom file, this project uses:

+* Spring Boot Framework
+* Spring Boot JPA Framework
+* PostgreSQL
+* Spring Boot Security